 Pret a Manger Goes Veggie-Forward

-With demand growing for vegetarian and vegan grab-and-go options, Pret A Manger is buying British food and beverage retailer, EAT, and will convert the chain into its own Veggie Pret concept.
+With demand growing for vegetarian and vegan grab-and-go options, Pret A Manger has acquired British food and beverage retailer, EAT, and will convert the chain into its own Veggie Pret concept.

-Pret, part of a new JAB Holding division called Pret Panera Holding Co., will acquire EAT from private equity firm Horizon Capital for an undisclosed amount.
+Pret, part of a new JAB Holding division called Pret Panera Holding Co., has purchased EAT from private equity firm Horizon Capital for an undisclosed amount.

-EAT's 94 units in the United Kingdom (and one outlet in Paris), sells sandwiches, hot pots, wraps, breakfast foods and coffee.
-The 91-unit Pret chain plans to transform many of EAT’s outlets into Veggie Pret, a concept created in 2016 in London and later expanded to three further locations in the U.K.
+EAT's 94 units in the United Kingdom (and one outlet in Paris), sell sandwiches, hot pots, wraps, breakfast foods and coffee.
+The 450-unit Pret chain plans to transform many of EAT’s outlets into Veggie Pret, a concept created in 2016 in London and later expanded to three further locations in the U.K.

 According to the Vegan Society, more than half of U.K. adults have adopted “vegan buying behavior,” while the number of full-time vegans in the U.K. has grown fourfold in the past decade.